CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   Keras SavedModel format (folder containing .pb data files), or serialized to an architecture dictionary (.json) with separately saved model weights (.h5).
-Additionally, this tool supports PyTorch models saved in the standard format (.pt).
+Additionally, this tool supports PyTorch models saved in the standard format (.pt) and Scikit-learn models serialized in the standard Python pickle format (.pkl).
 The examples folder contains demonstrative training and class scripts for models containing no custom layer (see below for more information on adding custom layers), a custom layer with a preset normalization option and a custom layer with a custom normalization function, as well as models